Stefan Oster: Bishop of Passau

 He affirmed his belief in the possibility a chaste life, but he was also certain that the frequency with which priests failed to maintain celibacy risked transforming celibacy from a testament of Christian faith into its opposite.
 He said that Christian sexual morality needs further developments in order to demonstrate that sacerdotal marriage has ceased to qualify as a sin and can be blessed in the Roman Catholic Church.

-In September 2019, Oster gave "a poignant address" at the end of a meeting of the German Bishops Conference that determined, despite many concerns, to proceed with a national synod.
+In September 2019, Oster gave "a poignant address" at the end of a meeting of the German Bishops' Conference that determined, despite many concerns, to proceed with a national synod.
 He asked "How does a person regard their faith today in this church and this society?"
 He said a critical-minded youth probably saw scandal, an "archaic" or "crooked organization with forbidding morals and incomprehensible regulations of belief."
 He lamented the Church's failure to communicate its joy because it seems crippled by "the crimes, the complacency, the absence of responsibility and holy experiences."
 He described many faithful as tolerating the Church, adopting a "'Catholicism of resignation' along the lines of, 'I still belong to the church despite everything, anyway the church still does a lot in terms of social work.'"
 He advised: "Our time demands witnesses of holiness, especially also of simple holiness in everyday life, of which Pope Francis speaks."

 In March 2021, Oster was one of three German bishops to welcome the CDF's explanation of why the Church prohibited the blessing of same-sex relations.

+In 2025, he delivered the laudatio for Robert Barron, an American archbishop who had been criticised for his perceived support of Donald Trump and for anti-LGBTQ and anti-migrant views.
+He accused Trump of showing contempt for truth, disadvantaged people, women and his political opponents, saying that at Charlie Kirk's memorial, Trump "displayed his hatred ... even as Charlie Kirk's widow prayed for forgiveness" of her husband's murderer, concluding that Trump "only cares about faith when he can use it for his own benefit".